 Insider tip: The new building isn't finished yet, so the museum is essentially closed.

 The Hash Marijuana Hemp Museum offers visitors extensive documentation and information about the historical and modern uses of the cannabis plant, as well as its medicinal, religious and cultural applications.
-Insider tip: Joy Ride Tours offers free entrance to the Museum with ourPrivate Cannabis Tour.
+Insider tip: Joy Ride Tours offers fantastic 3-4 hour Cannabis Tours!
+We often take guests to the Hemp Museum at the end of these tours.Private Cannabis Tour.

 Religion, culture and history of the Jews in the Netherlands and its former colonies are the main focus of the museum's collection and the Resource Center.
 The museum has over 13,000 works of art, ceremonial items and historical objects.
 Only five percent of these are on permanent display.
 The rest are stored in the depot and occasionally shown in exhibitions, or lent to other museums.
 Insider tip: The objects in this hidden collection can be viewed via the website.